1. What is the Lease with a Right to Purchase Program?

 Please note we only purchase homes with swimming pools or other water features in certain states.
-At the current time, we purchase homes with pools only in Florida, Georgia, Texas and Southern California.
+At the current time, we purchase homes with pools only in Florida, Georgia, Texas, Southern California, Arizona, and Nevada.

 Once you have selected a home, the REALTOR® must submit it to us online.

 - 7. Do you own the homes shown on your website?

 No. The homes shown on our website are listed for sale in the markets in which we operate.
 This list of homes automatically feeds into our website from a listing service and is updated on a regular basis.
 However, we cannot filter for certain criteria such as whether a townhome is or is not fee-simple so there is a possibility that a home shown on our website does not meet our minimum eligibility criteria.
 The information on available homes shown on our website is for informational purposes only and cannot be guaranteed by Home Partners.

 Yes.
 Generally, we require a deposit equal to two months’ rent.
 This deposit is not applied towards your rent.
 If you decide to leave the home at the end of any one-year lease term and you have been in compliance with the terms of the lease and return the home in the same condition it was in when you moved in (normal wear and tear excepted), the full deposit will be returned to you or credited to the purchase price if you buy the home.
 The full deposit (less any outstanding charges owed to Home Partners) is also returned to you if you exercise your Right to Purchase the home.